Goal Projection and Advice Disclosure

 - Investing goal projections are also net of fund fees.
 If you are a participant in a Betterment 401(k) and your employer has elected to pass along the investment management fees associated with your 401(k), your investing goal projection is net of such fees.
 Betterment assumes that this fee also applies to any external connected accounts that you have linked to a particular goal.

-- Cash goals projections assume the current annual percentage yield (“APY”) when forecasting a client’s cash goal account balance.
+- Cash goals projections assume the current annual percentage yield (“APY”) excluding applied promotions when forecasting a client’s cash goal account balance.
 Cash goal projections also assume no fees on your account balance.
 Betterment does not charge fees on Cash Reserve.
 (For Cash Reserve, Betterment receives compensation from our program banks; Betterment does not charge you fees on your Cash Reserve balance.)
 The default time horizon for a cash goal is 1 year; if you elect a target date your projections assume this time horizon.

 - Monthly contributions or withdrawals, if specified, are assumed to be made at the end of the month.